 5. This Is Why the Moon Glows and Follows Us

-It’s a fascinating fact indeed that the Sun’s rays bounce off the moon’s surface, which then pass on to Earth, thus making it appear as if the moon is glowing.
+It’s fascinating that the Sun’s rays bounce off the moon’s surface, which then passes on to Earth, thus making it appear as if the moon is glowing.
 What makes this even more fascinating is that it takes only 1.25 seconds for the moon’s surface to do that!